-Robert Adamson was born in 1821 at Burnside, near St Andrews, and enjoyed an early education at Madras College.
-While in St Andrews, he was introduced to the calotype process by his brother, Dr John Adamson, and Sir David Brewster.1 Due to his fragile health, he did not become an engineer as he had originally planned, becoming a photographer instead.
-2 During his short life, Adamson established himself as a pioneer of early photography, best known for his collaboration with the painter David Octavius Hill.
-Hill was devastated when Adamson died, writing about the death of “my amiable & affectionate Robert Adamson”.2
+Robert Adamson (1821-1848) was born at Burnside, near St Andrews, and was educated at Madras College.
+While in St Andrews, he was introduced to the calotype photography process by his brother, Dr John Adamson, and Sir David Brewster.
+Due to his fragile health, he did not become an engineer as he had originally planned, but instead became a photographer.
+During his short life, Adamson established himself as a pioneer of early photography, best known for his collaboration with the painter David Octavius Hill.
+The two created over 2500 calotypes in their 5 years together.

-The technical limitations of the prevailing photographic process in the mid-nineteenth century meant Adamson often had to work outside, exploiting the sunlight by using mirrors and reflectors to sufficiently illuminate his subjects.2 Adamson and Hill created more than 3000 photographs together.3 Among them, the portraits of Newhaven fishermen and women stand out, as they capture the lives of ordinary, working-class people.
+The technical limitations of the prevailing photographic process in the mid-nineteenth century meant Adamson often had to work outside, exploiting the sunlight by using mirrors and reflectors to sufficiently illuminate his subjects.
+Among their portraits, those of the Newhaven fishermen and women stand out, as they capture the lives of ordinary, working-class people.
 Besides portraits, the pair also produced landscapes and cityscapes.
 Adamson also produced photographs independently of Hill, likely including some of his photographs of St Andrews.

-After Robert’s death in 1848 Hill continued his work with Alexander McGlashan, among others, but never again reached the same level of popularity he had with Adamson.4
+After Robert’s death in 1848, Hill continued his work and collaborations but never again reached the same level of popularity he had with Adamson.